Ibrahim Mahama Attack: First Video of Troubling Incident Involving Black Maria Team Emerges

 Ibrahim Mahama cancels prestigious engagements

-The artist was forced to suspend work and cancel several international engagements.
+Meanwhile, the artist said he had been forced to suspend work and cancel several international engagements.

 Mahama said injuries from the attack left him with speech difficulties and sleeplessness.